 - A campaign system is also in place (a bit Mordheim style, but much lighter so do not get your hopes up).

-- If you are quick you can knock out a game in 30. min, but your first few games will last longer (it all depends on how well the players know their Warband and abilities).
+- If you are quick you can knock out a game in 30. min, but your first few games will last longer (it all depends on how well the players know their Warband and abilities, if they have played the mission before and so on).

-- Each player controls a small warband (3-15 miniatures) fighting against the other player to control various objectives and treasures.
+- Each player controls a small warband (3-15 miniatures) fighting against the other players warband to control in a race to complete their mission.

 - The game makes a big deal out of using all three dimensions, with fighters jumping up and down the terrain used in the game.